THE SHIPYARD

 Cruiser: Designer’s Notes: This is my best estimate of

-what an NCL would look like if converted to Romulan service.
-It has a plasma armament similar to the
+what an NCL would look like if converted to Romulan

-Sparrowhawk, but the shape of the saucer and the location of the photon tubes
+saucer and the location of the photon tubes would have restricted all the

-would have restricted all the forward plasma to FP arcs.
-The drone rack is replaced with an AP
+forward plasma to FP arcs.
+The drone

-to operate it is higher than the SPA, a ship meant to use the device.
-There aren't any Anarchist articles to follow
+cloak is fitted, but the cost to operate it is higher than the SPA, a ship

-design differs significantly from the Gorn version of the NCL I have also done
+any Anarchist articles to follow (yet) so I just took my best shot.
+This design differs significantly from the Gorn version of the NCL I have also done (see below).

-Federation Frigate in Romulan service.
+Frigate in Romulan service.

 KZINTI SHIPS